-Crab may be taken with any legal crab trap, trawl, trotline, handline, bushline, dip net or cast net.
-Dredges cannot be used for the intentional taking of crabs.
-A crab trap is defined as cube-shaped, constructed of wire, no larger than 30" on any side and with either a bait box or materials providing cover or shelter for peeler crabs.
-The entrance funnels must extend no further than 7" into the inside of the trap with the openings to the entrance funnels on the vertical wall of the trap such that the horizontal diameter of each opening is at least 11/2 times the vertical diameter of the opening.
-A legal crab trap must have a solid float (6" minimum diameter), a non-floating-buoy line (1/4" minimum diameter), be marked, and have escape rings.
-A crab trap shall be marked with a 11/2" stainless steel selflocking tag attached to the center of the trap ceiling or a plastic bait box cover, containing the commercial fisherman's license number or the recreational fisherman's trap license number legibly engraved or embossed.
+Crabs may be taken with any legal crab trap, trawl, trotline, handline, bushline, dip net or cast net.
+Dredges cannot be used for the intentional taking of A crab trap is defined as cube-shaped, crabs. constructed of wire, no larger than 30" on any side and with either a bait box or materials providing cover or shelter for peeler crabs.
+The entrance funnels must extend no further than 7" into the inside of the trap with the openings to the entrance funnels on the vertical wall of the trap such that the horizontal diameter of each opening is at least $1\frac{1}{2}$ times the vertical diameter of the opening.
+A legal crab trap must have a solid float (6" minimum diameter), a non-floating buoy line (1/4" minimum diameter), be marked, and have escape rings.
+A crab trap shall be marked with a $1\frac{1}{2}$ " stainless steel selflocking tag attached to the center of the trap ceiling or a plastic bait box cover, containing the commercial fisherman's license number or the recreational fisherman's trap license number legibly engraved or embossed.
 Each trap shall have a minimum of two $2^{5}/{16}$ " diameter escape rings, one in each chamber.
 Escape rings shall be rigid and attached to the vertical, outside walls flush with the floor or baffle.
-Rings may be blocked from Mar 1-Jun 30 and from Sep 1-Oct 31.
-Fishermen in Lake Pontchartrain with a soft-shell crab shedder's license shall be exempt from escape ring mandates.
+Rings may be blocked from March 1-June 30 and from September 1-October 31.
+Fishermen in Lake Pontchartrain shall be exempt from escape ring mandates.